nanjizal/hxSpiro/README.md

 # hxSpiro
-libSpiro port to Haxe
-Currently Work in Progress - very broken, incomplete, based on JS and C# ports.
+libSpiro port to Haxe, based on JS and C# ports.

 Reference: